SaborKhowajazada/Sabor100/README.md

 ## Hi there 👋

+Socially, I am an engaged person who values collaboration and building strong relationships with both colleagues and friends.
+I believe in the power of community, and helping others is a central part of who I am.
+By working together, we create the best conditions for innovation and success.

 - 🔭 I’m currently working on a project
 - 🌱 I’m currently learning C++
 - 💬 Ask me about HTML and CSS.